Rubén Garabaya

-Rubén Garabaya (born 15 September 1978) is a Spanish former handball player and current handball coach of RK Eurofarm Pelister.
+Rubén Garabaya (born 15 September 1978) is a Spanish former handball player and former handball coach of RK Eurofarm Pelister.
 He was on the Spanish team that won the 2005 World Men's Handball Championship in Tunisia.

 Career

 Garabaya started playing handball at BM Corvera, before joining Liga ASOBAL side Ademar León in 1997.
 Here he won the 1999 Copa ASOBAL and EHF Cup Winners' Cup.
 He then joined Frigoríficos del Morrazo for two years from 1999 to 2001, before joining BM Valladolid, the local rival of his former club Ademar León.
 Here he won the 2003 Copa ASOBAL and the 2005 and 2006 Copa del Rey de Balonmano.